Club of Rome: 1974–present

-"In searching for a common enemy against whom we can unite, we came up with the idea that pollution, the threat of global warming, water shortages, famine and the like, would fit the bill.
-In their totality and their interactions these phenomena do constitute a common threat which must be confronted by everyone together.
-But in designating these dangers as the enemy, we fall into the trap, which we have already warned readers about, namely mistaking symptoms for causes.
-All these dangers are caused by human intervention in natural processes, and it is only through changed attitudes and behaviour that they can be overcome.
-The real enemy then is humanity itself."
+In 1991, the club published The First Global Revolution.
+It analyses the problems of humanity, calling these collectively or in essence the "problematique".
+It notes that, historically, social or political unity has normally been motivated by common enemies:

-In 2001 the Club of Rome established a think tank, called tt30, consisting of about 30 men and women, ages 25–35.
-It aimed to identify and solve problems in the world, from the perspective of youth.
+In 2001, the Club of Rome established a think tank, called tt30, consisting of about 30 men and women, ages 25–35.
+It aimed to identify problems in the world and suggest approaches to addressing them, from the perspective of youth.

-A study by Graham Turner of the research organisation CSIRO in Australia in 2008 found that "30 years of historical data compare favorably with key features of a business-as-usual scenario called the "standard run" scenario, which results in collapse of the global system midway through the 21st century."

 In 2008, the club moved its headquarters from Hamburg to Winterthur in Switzerland.

+In 2018, the Club of Rome appointed its first female co-presidents.
+The same year, co-presidents Ernst Ulrich von Weizsäcker and Anders Wijkman collaborated with over 30 members to publish "Come On!
+Capitalism, Short-termism, Population and the Destruction of the Planet".
+This publication advocated for profound changes in the interactions between governments, businesses, financial systems, innovators, and families to foster sustainable planetary stewardship.

+Four years later, in 2022, the Club of Rome introduced "Earth for All: A Survival Guide for Humanity", released fifty years after the pioneering "Limits to Growth".
+This new publication, unveiled at events including the closing of the New York Stock Exchange, stems from the Earth4All initiative—a collaborative effort among institutions such as the Potsdam Institute for Climate Impact Research and the Stockholm Resilience Centre.

 Organization

-According to its website, the Club of Rome is composed of "scientists, economists, businessmen, international high civil servants, heads of state and former heads of state from all five continents who are convinced that the future of humankind is not determined once and for all and that each human being can contribute to the improvement of our societies."
+According to its website, the Club of Rome is composed of "notable scientists, economists, business leaders, high level civil servants and former heads of state from around the world."

 The Club of Rome is a membership organization and has different membership categories.
 Full members engage in the research activities, projects, and contribute to decision-making processes during the club's annual general assembly.
 Of the full members, 12 are elected to form the executive committee, which sets the general direction and the agenda.
-Of the executive committee, two are elected as co-presidents and two as vice-presidents.
-The secretary-general is elected from the members of the executive committee.
-The secretary-general is responsible for the day-to-day operation of the club from its headquarters in Winterthur, Switzerland.
+Of the executive committee, two are elected as co-presidents.
+The secretary-general is appointed by the executive committee and is responsible for the day-to-day operation of the club.
 Aside from full members there are associate members, who participate in research and projects, but have no vote in the general assembly.
 The club has a satellite office in Brussels.

 The club also has honorary members.
-Notable honorary members include Princess Beatrix of the Netherlands, Orio Giarini, Fernando Henrique Cardoso, Mikhail Gorbachev, King Juan Carlos I of Spain, Horst Köhler, and Manmohan Singh.
+Notable honorary members include Princess Beatrix of the Netherlands, Orio Giarini, Jean-Pascal van Ypersele, Fernando Henrique Cardoso, Mikhail Gorbachev, King Juan Carlos I of Spain, Horst Köhler, and Manmohan Singh.

-The annual general assembly of 2016 took place in Berlin on 10–11 November.
-Among the guest speakers were former German President Christian Wulff, German Minister for Economic Cooperation and Development Gerd Müller, as well as Nobel Laureate Muhammad Yunus.